rl1987/trickster.dev/tricksterblog/content/post/scraping-nextjs-web-sites-in-2025.md

 following is what I managed to understand from reading around.

 So, it's widely known that [React](https://react.dev/) is a very prominent frontend framework to develop web apps in JavaScript.
-Altough one can develop web apps with the very basics - HTML, CSS and vanilla JavaScript, doing so is too simple for enterprise software teams and tech startups drunk on that sweet VC funding.
+Although one can develop web apps with the very basics - HTML, CSS and vanilla JavaScript, doing so is too simple for enterprise software teams and tech startups drunk on that sweet VC funding.
 They need more powerful abstractions, such as reusable components,